larsrh/website/topics/crdt/04-combinators.md

 Because the goal of the game -- building a rocket -- simply can't be achieved by doing everything manually.
 You'll need automation to scale up mining and production.

-In order to reach this goal, Factorio offers various _meta-tools_.
+To reach this goal, Factorio offers various _meta-tools_.
 For example, you can build a factory (the game calls them _assembling machines_) that takes in ingredients and produces whatever the _recipe_ says.
 While in principle, a player can also execute that recipe, this quickly becomes unwieldy.
 Instead, you'd manufacture a bunch of assembling machines manually that then do the manufacturing for you.